 - decreased cravings

 Read our blog, 15 Benefits of Keto, for more information on the above.

-Following a keto diet in the UK is not nearly as complicated as it might seem at first.
+Following a keto diet is not nearly as complicated as it might seem at first.
 The foods consumed on a keto diet keeps your insulin/blood sugars low, and we avoid things that will spike insulin.
 Easy enough, when you know what to avoid.
 Get your FREE copy of our Keto UK Shopping List

-Ketosis is maintained by NOT eating foods that will raise your blood sugars/create big insulin spikes.
+Ketosis is maintained by NOT eating foods that can raise your blood sugars/create big insulin spikes.
 That’s it, basically!
 If you are in ketosis, you will burn fat for energy (dietary fat AND body fat).
 If you go out of ketosis, it’s back to carbs for fuel and storing fat instead.

 To start with, avoid: